tdauth/wowr/README.md

 * Random events.
 * Hidden bases.
 * Player stats multiboard.
-* New bosses: Archimonde, Kil'Jaeden, Nether Dragon, Sea Giant, Keeper of Ashbringer, Murloc Sorcerer, The Eye of Sargeras, Spider Crab Behemoth, Rumblefitz and Tinkerer Gizlock, Avatar of Sargeras, Mathog, Gul'dan, Sea Witch, Queen Azshara, Old Gods.
 * Paladin on Theramore heals non-Undead units.
 * Save/load system.
 * Undead and Night Elf citizens can directly build their goldmines instead of housings.
 * Walls from start bases are invulnerable.
 * Bosses have orbs to attack air units.
-* New areas: Island with Murloc Sorcerer on the sea, island with The Eye of Sargeras on the sea, island with boss fights on the sea, island with Spider Crab Behemoth on the sea, island Kezan, dungeon with Avatar of Sargeras, portal room connecting sea dungeons, area in Lordearon with Mathog, New island next to Maelstrom with new boss Sea Witch.
 * Becoming a demigod requires a Nether Dragon.
 * Allow deactivating Divine Shield.
 * Improved custom race support with different music themes and UIs.